6 Tips For Eco Friendly Wrapping

 2. All That Glitters Ain’t Gold - Wrapping Paper Dos And Don’ts

-- Avoid buying paper wth a high gloss or glitter as recyclable.
+- Avoid buying paper wth a high gloss or glitter content as they are NOT recyclable.

 - My dad was a printer by trade, and he told me that gold and silver are the most toxic inks to print with, so try to avoid paper with those colours.